amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 The best to solve issues around not accessible docker sites is to try to turning it off and on again:

-1. Make sure everything runs via
+1. Make sure everything is running

   `amazeeio-cachalot status`
 1. Halt cachalot with (check that there are no errors)